infracost/docs/docs/getting_started.md

     ```

     The `INFRACOST_API_KEY` environment variable can be used to set the API key in CI systems.
-    If you prefer, you can run your own [pricing API](faq#can-i-run-my-own-pricing-api).
+    If you prefer, you can run your own [Cloud Pricing API](faq#can-i-run-my-own-cloud-pricing-api).

 3. Run Infracost using our example Terraform project to see how it works.
 You can also play with the `main.tf` file in the example: